 Reduce the Risk of Damage

-The ATMOX system addresses heat and moisture within your attic.
+The ATMOX controller addresses heat and moisture within your attic.
 Additionally, the controller has an optional setup for mitigation of ice dams.
 This optional mode called “Snow Mode” allows your fans to bring in outside air into your attic when the air temperature outside is below freezing.
 Ideally, the attic temperature should remain as close to the outside temperature as possible.
 This may seem counterintuitive.
 However, under snowy conditions, you want your attic to be cold and drafty.
 This will then assist in reducing the melting and freezing cycle that leads to ice dams.